jackalope-code/stream-overlay/README.md

 - Open two browser windows to the url http://localhost:3000
 - Updates to one window should be mirrored to the other window

+## Local development
+**In the src folder:**
+The entrypoint for the React App webpage is App.tsx.
+Right now it just contains Overlay.tsx

+Overlay.tsx and Widget.tsx are the two primary components for the overlay.
+Overlay.tsx manages networking and widget data.
+Widget.tsx sets up event handlers and manages what is displayed for each moveable widget.

 ## Issues
 Movement is totally bugged right now (this is really bad)